Note: This Catalog was published in July 2009 and supersedes the 2008-2009 Catalog.

 SOCW5306 - GENERALIST MACRO PRACTICE (3 - 0)

-Examines generalist community and administrative practice roles, the perspectives of strengths, empowerment, and evidence-based practice along with the values of social justice, diversity, and participation.
-Specific attention is given to designing intervention programs that address community needs.
+Examines generalist community and administrative practice roles, the perspectives of strengths, empowerment, evidence-based practice, and global practice along with the values of social justice, diversity, and participation.
+Specific attention is given to designing intervention programs that build on community capacities and address community needs.
 Required of all except advanced standing students.

 SOCW5309 - PROFESSIONAL FOUNDATIONS OF SOCIAL WORK (3 - 0)